Nantou County: Language

 The official language of the county is Mandarin.
 Taiwanese Hokkien, Hakka, English and aboriginal languages are also spoken.
+The county is the only place where the Thao language is spoken.
+Other aboriginal languages include Atayal, Bunun, and Tsou.
+The Nantou Hakka Cultural Academy promotes the Hakka Chinese language.

 Economy

-Due to its landlock nature, the county's economy depends mainly on agriculture.
-Other important industries in the county are forestry, fishery and animal husbandry.
-It also includes tourism and manufacturing industries.
+Due to its landlocked nature, the county's economy depends mainly on agriculture.
+Other important industries in the county include forestry, fishery, and animal husbandry.
+Tourism and manufacturing are also important.

 As of 2016, there are 28,000 registered businesses and 5,205 registered companies in the county with a total capital of NT$5,609 million and NT$80,024 million respectively.
-As of 2015, there were 938 factories operating in the county.
+There are 938 factories operating in the county as of 2015.